African art > African statues : tribal fetish, maternity > Boulou Statue

 Watch the video

-Located between Cameroon and Gabon, in the equatorial forest, the Boulou are part of the Fang group.
-Like the Fang of southern Cameroon, famous for their large white masks, the Boulou also practiced the Ngil ritual to fight against witchcraft and poisoning.
-Ngi is the gorilla, a fearsome animal with which the postulant identifies after being accepted into the secret society.
+Situated between Cameroon and Gabon, in the equatorial forest, the Boulou are part of the Fang ensemble.
+Like the Fangs of South Cameroon famous for their large white masks, the Boulou also practiced the Ngil ritual to combat witchcraft and poisoning.
+Ngi is the gorilla, a fearsome animal to which the applicant identifies after his acceptance into the secret society.

 This item is sold with its certificate of authenticity

 You could also be interested by these items